ThePixelbrain/universal_tc_research_solver/README.md

 ### Features:
 * Drag and drop GUI
-* Most aspects from mods
+* Aspects from Thaumcraft addons / other mods
-* Ability to select or unselect aspects one does not want to use
+* Ability to select or unselect aspects one does the solver want to use
-* Abilty to select or unselect aspects by mod
+* Abilty to select or unselect aspects by addon / mod
 * Aspect search-box
 * Backtracing algorithm, ardent Thaumaturges should be able to cook eggs on their PCs
 * Dark theme